qdrant/sparse-vectors-benchmark/README.md

-  --data-path TEXT                Path to the data files --segment-number INTEGER        Number of segments --analyze-data BOOLEAN          Whether to analyze data --check-groundtruth BOOLEAN     Whether to check results against ground
+  --data-path TEXT                Path to the data files --segment-number INTEGER        Number of segments --analyze-data BOOLEAN          Whether to analyze data --check-ground-truth BOOLEAN    Whether to check results against ground
                                   truth
   --graph-y-limit TEXT            Y axis limit for the graph to help compare
                                   plots